BorysBe/tdd-ebook/manuscript/030_Motivations.md

 In this chapter, I tried to provoke you to rethink your attitude and motivation.
 If you are still determined to learn TDD with me by reading this book, which I hope you are, then let's get to work!

-[^easytolearn]: I don't know who said it first, I searched the web and found it in few places where none of the writers gave credit to anyone else for it, so I decided just to mention that I'm not the one that coined this phrase.
+[^easytolearn]: I don’t know who said it first, I searched the web and found it in few places where none of the writers gave credit to anyone else for it, so I decided just to mention that I’m not the one that coined this phrase.

 [^notonlyunittests]: By the way, TDD is not only about unit tests, which we will get to eventually.